-LSTM students should contact the Student Experience Officer if they are experiencing difficulties with English Language.
+LSTM students should contact the Student Experience Officer if they are experiencing difficulties with English Language, by emailing SAW@Istmed.ac.uk.

 6. Health Services

 Registering with a Doctor

 UK Students:

 UK students staying in Liverpool for up to 3 months can register as a Temporary Resident with a local GP if they need to see a doctor.
 This means you will remain registered with your GP at home, but can access appointments for the duration of your stay in Liverpool.
 Contact the GP surgery and ask to register with them.
 They will usually ask you to complete a form called a GMS3, which is available through the NHS website.